DelazJ/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

    the number of features that were updated.
    Then you'll be able to load the map and see the difference (Figure_vector_crossing_map_).

-..
-Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
-   If you need to create a new substitution manually, please add it also to the substitutions.txt file in the source folder.

-.. |checkbox| image:: /static/common/checkbox.png
-   :width: 1.3em
-.. |dbManager| image:: /static/common/dbmanager.png
-   :width: 1.5em
-.. |nix| image:: /static/common/nix.png
-   :width: 1em
-.. |osx| image:: /static/common/osx.png
-   :width: 1em
-.. |setProjection| image:: /static/common/mActionSetProjection.png
-   :width: 1.5em